-(a) Presiding Officer.
-The chair shall preside at meetings of the board.

-(b) Voting by the Chair.
-The chair has the same duty to vote as other members, though in no event may the chair break a tie on a motion on which he or she has already voted.

-(c) Recognition of Members.
-A member must be recognized by the chair or (or other presiding officer) in order to address the board, but recognition is not necessary for an appeal pursuant to Rule 32 (Motion 1- To Appeal a Ruling of the Presiding Officer).

-(d) Powers as Presiding Officer.
+- (a) Presiding Officer.
+The chair shall preside at meetings of the board. - (b) Voting by the Chair.
+The chair has the same duty to vote as other members, though in no event may the chair break a tie on a motion on which he or she has already voted. - (c) Recognition of Members.
+A member must be recognized by the chair or (or other presiding officer) in order to address the board, but recognition is not necessary for an appeal pursuant to Rule 32 (Motion 1- To Appeal a Ruling of the Presiding Officer). - (d) Powers as Presiding Officer.
 As presiding officer, the chair is to enforce these rules and maintain order and decorum during board meetings.
-The chair may:

-- rule on points of parliamentary procedure, to include ruling out of order any motion clearly offered for obstructive or dilatory purposes; - (2) determine whether a member or other speaker has gone beyond reasonable standards of courtesy in his or her remarks and entertain and rule on objections from other members on this ground; - (3) entertain and answer questions of parliamentary procedure; - (4) call a brief recess at any time; and - (5) adjourn in an emergency.

-(e) Appeals of Procedural Rulings.
-A member may appeal a decision made or answer given by the chair under subparagraph (d)(1), (2), or (3) in accordance with Rule 32 (Motion 1 - To Appeal a Ruling of the Presiding Officer).
+The chair may: - (1) rule on points of parliamentary procedure, to include ruling out of order any motion clearly offered for obstructive or dilatory purposes, - (2) determine whether a member or other speaker has gone beyond reasonable standards of courtesy in his or her remarks and entertain and rule on objections from other members on this ground, - (3) entertain and answer questions of parliamentary procedure, - (4) call a brief recess at any time; and - (5) adjourn in an emergency. - (6) call a brief recess at any time; and - (7) adjourn in an emergency. - (e) Appeals of Procedural Rulings.
+A member may appeal a decision made or answer given by the chair under subparagraph (d)(1), (2), or (3) in accordance with Rule 32 (Motion 1 To Appeal a Ruling of the Presiding Officer).